cdxiaodong/PNPT-Prep/docs/addvanced_dynamic_analysis.md

 ![x86](assets/img/debuger.png)

-Summary: A debugger sits between the running program and the OS, giving you precise control over each instruction the program executes.
+ A debugger sits between the running program and the OS, giving you precise control over each instruction the program executes.
 Unlike double-clicking a program to run it normally, a debugger lets you pause at the entry point, watch register and stack state (EIP, EAX, ESP, etc.), set breakpoints, and step through code instruction-by-instruction.
 Common controls are:

 - F9 — Run (resume execution until the next breakpoint or the program exits)
 - F8 — Step over (execute a call instruction without descending into it)